andredesousa/angular-lighthouse/README.md

 Use `npm run lint` to analyze your code.
 Many problems can be automatically fixed with `npm run lint:fix`.

+## Running unit tests

+Unit tests are responsible for testing of individual functions or classes by supplying input and making sure the output is as expected.
+Run `npm run test` to execute the unit tests via [Jest](https://jestjs.io/).
+Run `npm run test:watch` to keep executing unit tests in real time while watching for file changes in the background.

+You can see the HTML coverage report opening the [index.html](build/coverage/lcov-report/index.html) file in your web browser.
+Code coverage measures and reports the number of executed code lines covered by automated tests.

 ## Running audit tests

-Use `npm run test` to execute the audit tests via Lighthouse.
+Use `npm run audit` to execute the audit tests via Lighthouse.

 After running the audit of your webpage, Lighthouse will generate a report on 4 different areas: